ksator/automation_summit_Q3_2018/README.md

 # Labs instructions

-We will install the labs components (docker, SaltStack ....) on Ubuntu VMs
+Here's some system information from the Ubuntu hosts we will use:
 ```
 $ uname -a
 Linux ubuntu 4.4.0-87-generic #110-Ubuntu SMP Tue Jul 18 12:55:35 UTC 2017 x86_64 x86_64 x86_64 GNU/Linux
 ```

+## Docker

-## Install Docker
+### Install Docker on ubuntu host minion1

-Check if Docker is already installed
+#### Check if Docker is already installed on ubuntu host minion1
 ```
 $ docker --version
 ```

-if not, install it:
+#### If Docker was not already installed on ubuntu host minion1, then run these commands to install it
 ```
 $ sudo apt-get update
 ```